Clean up your Jira instance

 If you require an app to help, you can employ one of the above to give you a helping hand identifying and, some of them, getting rid of inactive users

-How do I go about the cleanup?
+How should you go about the cleanup?

 Delete inactive users manually or using an app.

-How do I automate?
+How do you automate?

 Run regular queries for inactive users and monitor group creation.